 The Middle School years are exciting times as students move into the early stages of adolescence and take on increasing levels of responsibility for their learning and for their roles in Far Brook life.
 As the ability of the students to think abstractly and analytically, and with more critical discernment increases, teachers work to utilize and stretch these developing skills by challenging students to work in greater depth and scope.

-Study Skills: In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
-They consult regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.
+In Middle School, the Learning Specialist works with students individually and in small groups within various classroom settings.
+The learning specialist consults regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.

 Students in the Middle School begin to take on more responsibility for their learning.
 Through support from their academic teachers and the Learning Specialist, students learn organization and time management skills that are reinforced daily, resulting in students who are more independent with homework.
-Students also learn various study strategies as they prepare for quizzes and tests and memorize lines for their class plays.
+Students also learn various study strategies as they prepare for quizzes and tests and memorize lines for their class play.
 In addition, students learn test-taking techniques for classroom quizzes and tests, and are also afforded opportunities to experience standardized testing.
-The ERB CTP-5 is administered to the Fifth through Eighth Grades in the winter each year.
+The ERB CTP-5 is administered to the Fifth through Eighth Grade students each year.

-Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for weekly small group conversations across the grade levels.
-Students explore how community connects us to one another through a variety of relationships.
-Both as an individual and a collective group students have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.
-Lesson topics include establishing and respecting community expectations, cooperating and compromising, recognizing and accepting differences among people, and building confidence in one’s own contributions as part of a larger community.
+Community Groups: In the Fifth and Sixth Grades, Community groups provide an opportunity for small group conversations across the grade levels.
+Discussions focus on identity, community and a broad range of social justice topics.
+Students engage in conversations about what community means and what it means to be active and engaged community members.
+In their small groups, students design and take ownership of a service learning project and a Far Brook community project.
+Both as an individual and a collective group, students recognize they have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.

 Sports and Wellness

-The Fifth Grade Sports program includes a combination of cooperative team building activities, fitness and strength development, and all students participate in a fall and spring interscholastic sport.
-Boys participate in soccer in the fall and baseball in the spring while the girls participate in field hockey in the fall and lacrosse in the spring.
-A co-ed track and field team has been added to the spring program.
-Students learn the rules and regulations of these games and practice the basic skills and strategies of these sports.
-Peer leadership and learning to be a supportive teammate is reinforced during every practice and game.
+Sports: The Fifth Grade Sports program includes a combination of cooperative team-building activities, fitness, and strength development, and participation in a fall and spring interscholastic sport.
+Fall teams include boys’ soccer and girls’ field hockey.
+Spring teams include boys’ baseball and girls’ lacrosse.
+Co-ed fall cross country and spring track and field teams are options as well.
+Students continue to learn the rules of these games and practice more advanced skills and strategies of these sports.
+Peer leadership and learning to be a supportive teammate are reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
-During the sports seasons, students share a Sports Report each Friday in Morning Meeting reporting the team’s accomplishments and goals for the next game to the entire School community.
-When not in season, the students participate in activities such as pickleball, ultimate frisbee, team handball, basketball, and various fitness activities.
+During the sports seasons, students share Sports Reports in Morning Meeting reporting the team’s accomplishments.
+When not in season, the students participate in activities such as Pickleball, Ultimate Frisbee, Team Handball, Basketball and various fitness activities.